Skip to Content

 (c) In the event of loss or corruption of Client Data resulting from the Services provided, WAPPLI is only required to restore the most recent available backup.
 Under no circumstances shall WAPPLI be obligated to encode or reconstruct the Client Data.

-Article 12 – Responsability
+Article 13 – Responsability

 Without prejudice to the other provisions of these general conditions, any liability of WAPPLI that may arise from the execution of the offer or the agreement is expressly limited to one quarter of the amounts billed in the twelve months preceding the date of the claim, with a cap of fifty thousand Euros (€50,000).

-WAPPLI disclaims all liability (i) in the event of indirect damages, including but not limited to any financial or commercial harm, loss of clientele, profit or savings, any business disruption, any increase in costs and other overheads, loss of profit, loss of image or brand, any delay or disruption in the project schedule or the Client's activities, any loss of data, files, or computer programs of any kind, and (ii) in the event of insufficient cooperation from the Client in the execution of the contract (iii) in the event of third-party intervention in the Client's computer system, unless the Client demonstrates that this intervention does not affect any element of the system related to the elements covered by the disputed services of WAPPLI (iv) in the event of claims from third parties.
+WAPPLI disclaims all liability (i) for indirect damages, including but not limited to any financial or commercial harm, loss of clientele, profit or savings, any business disruption, any increase in costs and other overheads, loss of profit, loss of image or brand, any delay or disruption in the project schedule or the Client's activities, any loss of data, files, or computer programs of any kind, and (ii) in the event of insufficient cooperation from the Client in the execution of the contract (iii) in the event of third-party intervention in the Client's computer system, unless the Client demonstrates that this intervention does not affect any element of the system related to the elements covered by the disputed services of WAPPLI (iv) in the event of claims from third parties.

 The Client guarantees that the content, information, and works of any kind provided by him to WAPPLI for the execution of the contract are lawfully usable for this purpose and do not infringe on the rights of third parties.
+The Client ensures, in particular, that the necessary rights transfers or permissions are obtained from the holders of intellectual property rights.

 The Client agrees to maintain the delivered software at the highest revision level, with the cost of acquiring new versions being their responsibility.

-Article 13 – Force majeure
+Article 14 – Force majeure

 Neither party is obligated to perform any obligation whatsoever, including any legal and/or agreed warranty obligation, if prevented from doing so by a force majeure event.
 For WAPPLI, force majeure includes, among other things, the following cases: (i) force majeure or failures of WAPPLI's suppliers, (ii) non-fulfillment of obligations by suppliers that have been imposed or suggested to WAPPLI by the Client, (iii) defects in items, equipment, software, or hardware from third parties whose use has been imposed or suggested to WAPPLI by the Client, (iv) acts of God and all government measures, (v) power outages, (vi) Internet, computer network, or telecommunications failures, (vii) war, (viii) pandemics, (ix) general transportation issues, (x) strikes and other labor disputes, (xi) any other circumstances when these other circumstances are beyond the control of the parties, such as fire, mobilization, requisition, embargo, prohibition of currency transfer, insurrection, general supply shortages, energy usage restrictions, etc.